viamrobotics/docs/docs/components/motor.md

 ### Brushed DC Motor Drivers
 A motor driver is a physical chip or power amplification circuit that converts input signals from a computing device into a high power output capable of actuating a motor.
 There are three common ways for the computing device to communicate with a brushed DC motor driver chip.
 The driver data sheet will specify which one to use.

 - PWM/DIR: One digital input (such as a GPIO pin) sends a [pulse width modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation) (PWM) signal to the driver to control speed while another digital input sends a high or low signal to control the direction.
 - A/B: One digital input is set to high and another set to low turns the motor in one direction and vice versa, while speed is controlled via PWM through one or both pins.
 - A/B + PWM: Three pins: an A and B to control direction and a separate PWM pin to control speed.

+---

+> Note: Often, instead of buying just the tiny motor driver chip itself, you’ll purchase a motor driver carrier board which consists of the chip containing the logic gates, attached to a small breakout board which gives you places to attach the necessary wires.
+In this article we’ll refer to this whole motor driver board as a motor driver.
+Note that in RDK, “board” refers to the device with GPIO pins (such as a Raspberry Pi, or a GPIO peripheral attached to a desktop computer) that sends signals to the motor drivers and other devices.
+In the config file, “motor” technically refers to the motor driver for a given motor.

+---

 ### Wiring
 Brushed DC motors are relatively simple to wire.
 Taking a 12V brushed DC motor controlled by a Raspberry Pi via [this motor driver](https://www.pololu.com/product/4038) as an example, the wiring diagram would look like this: